toumorokoshi/transmute-core/docs/tutorial.rst

 transmute will extract relevant metadata about the function and use that to define certain attributes when creating the API.
 In the example above:

 * multiply will allow two arguments: left and right, which are both integers
-* the api will return back and integer
+* the api will return back an integer
 * the description of the api in documentation is "multiply two values together"

-More complex object can be used.
+More complex objects can be used.
 See [serialization](serialization.md).

 ----------------------------
 Annotating Types in Python 2